xcart/xcart-docs/_pages/kb_en/modules/cloudsearch/managing_promotions.md

 # Creating Promotions

-Let's say that you are selling smartphones and what to promote e.g. iPhones (may be all of them or may be some particular SKU).
+Let's say that you are selling smartphones and want to promote, for example, iPhones (all of them or maybe just a certain SKU).
 So how to create a respective promotion?

 * In the store’s Admin area, go to the **Catalog** -> **CloudSearch & Cloudfilters** section, locate the _Promotions_ tab and click **Add Promotion**: